Significant strides, but not enough

 Emergency obstetric care

 Emergency obstetric care is critical to reducing maternal mortality.
-All five of the major causes of maternal death – haemorrhage, sepsis, unsafe abortion, hypertensive disorders and obstructed labour – can be treated at a well-staffed, well-equipped health facility.
-In such settings, many sick newborns can also be saved.
+All five of the major direct causes of maternal death – haemorrhage, sepsis, unsafe abortion, hypertensive disorders and obstructed labour – can be treated at a well-staffed, well-equipped health facility.
+In such settings, many newborns with asphyxia or infection can also be saved.

 In case of complications, all women and newborns should have rapid access to well-functioning emergency obstetric facilities meeting good quality-of-care standards.
 And in the long term, all births should take place in appropriate facilities, as is the case in all countries that have managed to significantly reduce their maternal mortality.

-Postnatal care, provided in the six weeks following delivery, is as important as antenatal care.
+Post-natal care – provided within the first 24 hours of delivery, on the third day afterward, then in the second and sixth weeks – is as important as antenatal care.
 Bleeding, sepsis and hypertensive disorders can all take place after a woman has exited the health centre.
 And newborns are also extremely vulnerable in the immediate aftermath of birth.

 UNFPA at work